kobadoo/kobadoo.github.io/README.md

 # Kobadoo App

 Kobadoo is a free game to train your brain by memorizing emojis, playing cards, numbers, arithmetic calculations, flags or geometric shapes.
-Children can also learn new words in English, Spanish and Norwegian using the Kids mode.
+Children can also learn new words in English, Spanish, French and Norwegian using the Kids mode.

 ## Set up
 1. Run `npm install`